shrutigupta02/All-Fundamentals/Playhive.md

 Documents: Individual records (each user is a document)
 Schemas: Structure defined by your Mongoose models CRUD Operations: Create (POST /user), Read (GET /games)
+SCALING: debouncing which is done by lodash npm package
 ###### Authentication: Firebase

 What You Integrated: